johnsonj/freedogscore/README.md

 # FreeDogScore

 This repo contains the open source rewrite of [FreeDogScore.com](https://freedogscore.com).
-The goal is to replace the Rails/Postgres application with cloud functions that generate the static website.
+The goal is to replace the Rails/Postgres application with [Cloud Functions](https://cloud.google.com/functions/) that generate the static website.

 # Development